Reasons to Get a Library Card

 Non-residents and Reciprocal Borrowers must still show proof of current street address.

-A PIN Number is required to access your Library account and to place requests in the online catalog.
+A Personal Identification Number (PIN) is required to access your Library account in our online catalog.
 By default, your PIN is set to the last 4 digits of your primary phone number.
-If you do not know what your PIN is, please contact any LCLS library.
+If you do not know what your PIN is, please contact us.

 How to get a Library Card if you do not live in Lake County

-The Lake County Library System has Reciprocal Borrowing Agreements with Marion, Seminole, Volusia and Osceola Counties. .
+The Lake County Library System has Reciprocal Borrowing Agreements with Marion, Seminole and Volusia Counties.
 Cardholders in good standing are entitled to free Lake County Cards upon presentation of a valid Library Card from their county and proof of residency.
 Students at Lake Tech, Lake Sumter State College, University of Central Florida and Beacon College who show a school ID or current class schedule are entitled to a 1 year complimentary card.

 The Lake County Library System offers a Library Card to individuals who neither reside nor own real property in Lake County.
 Non-residents must complete a Lake County Library System Registration Form and can only apply for a card in person.
 Non-residents must still bring proof of residency (see below) containing their current street address from outside Lake County.